 The highest rates of sedimentation occurred at the station nearest to the Quashnet River (WB3) during the period 1932-1954 (8.8 mm $y^{-1}$ ) which was higher than stations further offshore (5.5) during the same period, and higher than observed later at the same station (1954-1987, 6.4 cm $y^{-1}$ ).
 The higher rates may have been associated with cranberry bog construction and use along the Quashnet River during the earlier period.
-It is unlikely that the higher rates of deposition were due to storms because deposition in all mid-bay cores would be similarly affected.

 Using the biogenic markers and rates of sedimentation, the date of recent and earlier declines can be calculated.
 If the most recent scallop mortality is used as a marker, the date of the decline in peak B can be calculated for each core.
-At the deepest mid-Bay station (WB1), eelgrass disappeared first $\approx$ 1961, then at the shallow mid-bay stations in $\approx$ 1971 (core WB2), $\approx$ 1973 (WB3, Fig. 4).
-In the north end of the Bay, eelgrass disappeared $\approx$ 1965.
+At the deepest mid-Bay station (WB1), eelgrass disappeared first ~1961, then at the shallow mid-bay stations in ~1971 (core WB2), ~1973 (WB3, Fig. 4).
+In the north end of the Bay, eelgrass disappeared ~1965.
 The loss of eelgrass in deeper and upper bay stations first, supports the hypothesis that these declines were associated with declining light availability, because this pattern has been observed elsewhere nutrient loading has increased (Orth and Moore, 1983b).